 Only you can decide the course of action to take – which should be based on your injuries and damages, not emotions such as fear or embarrassment.
 It is important that you look at the whole picture which includes not only today but next week, next month, next year, and so on.

-The obvious includes the visible injuries themselves, which can include scarring, nerve and tissue damage, inability to perform routine tasks as you once did, etc. Then there may be other damages yet to surface.
+The obvious include the visible injuries themselves, which can include scarring, nerve and tissue damage, inability to perform routine tasks as you once did, etc. Then there may be other damages yet to surface.
 PTSD stands for Post-Traumatic Stress Disorder and can range from general anxiety to intense fears and phobias, not only of dogs but anything that triggers memories of the event.

 It is important not to make a hasty decision, yet be mindful of the statute of limitations, which in Illinois is two years from the date of the incident for adults and for minors two years from the time they turn 18.
 There are specialized laws and statutes regarding minors that are fully covered in the book When The Dog Bites.
 This book is free to Illinois dog bite victims.

 Robert Edens offers an honest, no-obligation, free consultation.
 He will evaluate the facts of your dog bite injury case, review any settlement that an insurance company has offered you, or tell you how you can handle the case yourself if his services are unnecessary.
 Call 847-395-2200 or click here to schedule your appointment for a free consultation.